fommil/fpmortals/manuscript/introduction.md

 elements.
 Generics changed how we wrote Java.

-The author of the Java generics compiler, Martin Odersky, then created Scala with a stronger type system, immutable data structures and multiple inheritance.
+The author of the Java generics compiler, Martin Odersky, then created Scala with a stronger type system, immutable data and multiple inheritance.
 This brought about a fusion of object oriented (OOP) and functional programming (FP).

-For most developers, FP means using immutable data structures as much as possible, but mutable state is still a necessary evil that must be isolated and managed, e.g. with Akka actors or `synchronized` classes.
+For most developers, FP means using immutable data as much as possible, but mutable state is still a necessary evil that must be isolated and managed, e.g. with Akka actors or `synchronized` classes.
 This style of FP results in simpler programs that are easier to parallelise and distribute, an improvement over Java.
 But it is only